18 Signs You’re Not Lonely, You Just Legitimately Love Being Alone

 Yuri Arcurs YAPR

-Quiet moments don’t make you uneasy.
-You don’t feel the need to fill every silence with chatter or background noise.
-Instead, you find peace in the quiet and use it as a time for reflection or simply to enjoy the moment.
+Quiet moments don’t make you feel uneasy or awkward.
+You don’t feel that frantic urge to fill every silence with chatter or background noise just to drown out your own thoughts.
+Instead, you find a lot of peace in the stillness and use it as a time to recharge or simply exist in the moment without any external pressure to be entertaining.

 10. You’re your own best company.